Cut through the noise and discover truths.

 The Arab World, Afghanistan, Iran, Turkey, and Israel, better known as the Middle East, increasingly influences life in the United States.
 If you’re interested in exploring this area of the world, UMW’s interdisciplinary Middle Eastern Studies minor might be for you.
-Delve into the histories, geographies, cultures, arts, languages, and politics of this important area of the globe and gain a valuable understanding of it tenuous relationship with the Western World.
+Delve into the histories, geographies, cultures, arts, languages, and politics of this important area of the globe and gain a valuable understanding of its tenuous relationship with the Western World.

 Areas of Study

-In UMW’s minor program in Middle Easter studies, managed by the Department of Geography, you’ll discover the truths and nuances of the Arab World, Afghanistan, Iran, Turkey, and Israel through courses not only in geography but also history, foreign language, political science, and religion.
+In UMW’s minor program in Middle Eastern studies, managed by the Department of Geography, you’ll discover the truths and nuances of the Arab World, Afghanistan, Iran, Turkey, and Israel through courses not only in geography but also history, foreign language, political science, and religion.

 UMW’s proximity to Washington, D.C., gives students access to the greatest concentration of geography-related worksites in the United States.
 Over the past few years, students in the UMW Geography Department have interned with the federal government, private industry, local governments, and non-profit organizations.